-The Town is pursuing the development of a regional water system with Foothills County to support a continued growth model and accommodate the Town's long-term growth needs.
+The Town is pursuing the development of a regional water system via the City of Calgary with Foothills County to support a continued growth model and accommodate the Town's long-term growth needs.
 Given the current water licenses and production capacity of the Town, any implementation of this Plan would require interim water supply servicing strategies until the regional pipeline is completed.